atkinsonholly/paireth/README.md

 # PAIRETH

-> **UniswapV2 pair-finder dapp.
+> **Uniswap V2 pair-finder dapp.
 Check pairs, create pairs!**

-Check whether a Pair contract address exists for two given tokens on your selected network.
+Check whether a Pair contract address exists for two given tokens on your selected network and view latest mainnet pairs.
 If not, you have the option to create it.
-Built with create-eth-app, IPFS, ENS and The Graph.
+Built with create-eth-app (React, IPFS, The Graph).
+Deployed to IPFS and ENS.

 Go to: https://pair.eth.link